English

 **The Keystone Literature Exam is given every May.
 Students enrolled in English 2 or English 2 Honors take the Keystone Literature Exam at that time.

-• Prerequisite for Honors: It is recommended that interested students have grades of "A" or "B" in the previous year's Honors English course or an "A" in the previous year's College Preparatory English course.
+- Prerequisite for Honors: It is recommended that interested students have grades of “A” or “B” in the previous year’s Honors English course assessments or an “A” in the previous year’s College Preparatory English course assessments.

 This course is centered between the study of film and the study of literature.
-This course focuses on developing an understanding of and appreciation for film techniques as well as honing close reading skills for analyzing an author's craft in literature.
+This course focuses on developing an understanding of and appreciation for film techniques as well as honing close reading skills for analyzing an author’s craft in literature.
 Students analyze multiple versions of a story and evaluate how a film version interprets a literary text.
 Students also consider various conventions, genre expectations and historical/cultural contexts for both the films and literature studied in the course.
+The course relies heavily on both collaboration and independent work that students are expected to complete outside of school.
 Students who take this course at the honors level are expected to demonstrate exceptional performance in written and oral expression, critical thinking, and inferencing skills.
 Additionally, students should have strong motivation, highly developed organizational and study skills, and the maturity to discuss literature on an abstract, figurative, and critical level as well as the ability to engage with challenging texts independently and critically.
 Parents will be asked to sign permission forms for films that contain mature content.

-• Prerequisite for Honors: It is recommended that interested students have grades of "A" or "B" in the previous year's Honors English course or an "A" in the previous year's College Preparatory English course.
+- Prerequisite for Honors: It is recommended that interested students have grades of “A” or “B” in the previous year’s Honors English course assessments or an “A” in the previous year’s College Preparatory English course assessments.

 This course explores British literature’s most profound, timeless, and engaging texts.
 Students analyze and discuss how heroes experience both courage and weakness when tested by external and internal “monsters.”
 Students also examine cultural and historical influences on authors as well as trace the development of the English language over time.
 The journey begins in the 11th century and ends in contemporary times.
 The course challenges students to read and write critically and to pursue their personal curiosity through inquiry.
 Students who take this course at the honors level are expected to demonstrate exceptional performance in written and oral expression, critical thinking, and inferencing skills.
 Additionally, students should have strong motivation, highly developed organizational and study skills, and the maturity to discuss literature on an abstract, figurative, and critical level as well as the ability to engage with challenging texts independently and critically.

-• Prerequisite for Honors: It is recommended that interested students have grades of "A" or "B" in the previous year's Honors English course or an "A" in the previous year's College Preparatory English course.
+- Prerequisite for Honors: It is recommended that interested students have grades of “A” or “B” in the previous year’s Honors English course assessments or an “A” in the previous year’s College Preparatory English course assessments

 This course examines modern, worldwide literary texts drawn from a culturally and ethnically diverse collection of texts to gain insight into the role of literature as an expression of a society’s values or as a challenge to the status quo.
 In addition to the major works covered, students will also read poetry, short stories, and independent texts.
 The teaching of writing is incorporated into the content.
 Students who take this course at the honors level are expected to demonstrate exceptional performance in written and oral expression, critical thinking, and inferencing skills.
 Additionally, students should have strong motivation, highly developed organizational and study skills, and the maturity to discuss literature on an abstract, figurative, and critical level as well as the ability to engage with challenging texts independently and critically.

-• Prerequisite for Honors: It is recommended that interested students have grades of "A" or "B" in the previous year's Honors English course or an "A" in the previous year's College Preparatory English course.
+- Prerequisite for Honors: It is recommended that interested students have grades of “A” or “B” in the previous year’s Honors English course assessments or an “A” in the previous year’s College Preparatory English course assessments.

 Students in this course read and carefully analyze a challenging range of nonfiction prose selections, as well as digital and visual texts, to deepen their awareness of rhetoric, argument, and linguistics.
 Specific genres studied include memoir, literary nonfiction, social commentary and extended argument, and audiovisual documentaries.
 Through close reading and writing in diverse modes, including a research project, students develop their ability to understand texts with a greater awareness of audience, purpose, and strategy, while strengthening their own composition skills.
 Students learn to apply these strategies to visual and digital texts.
 Students who take this course at the honors level are expected to demonstrate exceptional performance in written and oral expression, critical thinking, and inferencing skills.
 Additionally, the honors class requires strong motivation, highly developed organizational and study skills, and the maturity to discuss literature on an abstract, figurative, and critical level as well as the ability to engage with challenging texts independently and critically.

-• Prerequisite for Honors: It is recommended that interested students have grades of "A" or "B" in the previous year's Honors English course or an "A" in the previous year's College Preparatory English course.
+- Prerequisite for Honors: It is recommended that interested students have grades of “A” or “B” in the previous year’s Honors English course assessments or an “A” in the previous year’s College Preparatory English course assessments.

 This literature-based and inquiry-focused course explores the ways that sports shape culture as well as how culture shapes the perception and reality of sports.
 Students explore works of literature as well as non-fiction pieces focused on high interest, self-selected and teacher-selected topics.
 Students are encouraged to make interdisciplinary connections in response to the literary texts and literature they study.
 Students who take this course at the honors level are expected to demonstrate exceptional performance in written and oral expression, critical thinking, and inferencing skills.
 Additionally, students should have strong motivation, highly developed organizational and study skills, and the maturity to discuss literature on an abstract, figurative, and critical level as well as the ability to engage with challenging texts independently and critically.

-• Prerequisite for Honors: It is recommended that interested students have grades of "A" or "B" in the previous year's Honors English course or an "A" in the previous year's College Preparatory English course.
+- Prerequisite for Honors: It is recommended that interested students have grades of “A” or “B” in the previous year’s Honors English course assessments or an “A” in the previous year’s College Preparatory English course assessments.

 Students in this course study works by African American authors through the lens of contemporary issues related to race, culture, and identity in literature.
 This includes topics such as how literary characters and themes in African American literary works are shaped by gender, race, and/or class experiences and expectations.
 It also includes opportunities for students to consider how their lived experiences impact the reading of course text as well as how the lived experiences of African American authors influence the writing of text.
 Students who take this course at the honors level are expected to demonstrate exceptional performance in written and oral expression, critical thinking, and inferencing skills.
 Additionally, students should have strong motivation, highly developed organizational and study skills, and the maturity to discuss literature on an abstract, figurative, and critical level as well as the ability to engage with challenging texts independently and critically.